-The Liberty Prairie Foundation has been working on the Waukegan Local Food Project for several years to help the community strengthen its local food system.
-The Waukegan Local Food Project leverages the Foundation’s local food system development, farming, and education expertise to provide capacity building and technical assistance to Waukegan community leaders interested in pursuing various local food projects.
+In 2012, the Liberty Prairie Foundation launched the Waukegan Local Food Project with support from the Lake County Community Foundation to help the community strengthen its local food system.
+The project leveraged LPF’s local food system development, farming, and education expertise to provide capacity building and technical assistance to Waukegan community leaders interested in pursuing various food projects.
+Interviews, site visits and stakeholder events engaged a diverse set of organizations, individuals and leaders in the community.
+The project wrapped up in 2014, however the Foundation remains engaged in the community through unique partnerships and fresh food distribution programs.

 The Foundation’s community food needs assessment demonstrated that community gardens are a major initiative in Waukegan.
 Many groups are pursuing different gardening project models and need community engagement strategies and best practices.
 These projects have been an important method to get Waukegan residents participating in, and excited about their local food system.